We've independently reviewed this article to make sure it's as accurate as we can make it.

-Safety first.
-Before you embark on this journey of odor elimination, unplug your washer from the wall.
-This simple act will protect you from any unexpected electrical mishaps and ensure you don’t have a shocking experience.
+Unplugging your washer will protect you from any unexpected electrical mishaps and ensure you don’t get harmed.

 The drive belt is like the backbone of your washer—it’s responsible for making everything move and groove.
 If you’re unfamiliar with drive belts, they’re typically long, rubbery bands that wrap around pulleys to transfer motion from the motor to the drum.

 The drive belt plays a crucial role in your washer’s operation, transferring motion from the motor to the drum.
-However, not all washers have a drive belt; some use a rotor and stator system.
+Bear in mind that not all washers have a drive belt; some use a rotor and stator system.

-Unplug the washer and pull it a few feet away from the wall for top-load washers with a drive belt.
-Then, lean it back against the wall, and look underneath.
-Most top load washers have a plastic cover you can remove by taking off 2-3 1/4-inch or 5/16-inch bolts.
+For top-load washers: Pull your washer a few feet away from the wall.
+Lean it back against the wall, and look underneath.
+Most top load washers have a plastic cover you can remove by removing 2-3 1/4-inch or 5/16-inch bolts.
 Once you remove the cover, inspect the drive belt for any signs of damage.

-For front load washers: About 90% of front load washers don’t have a drive belt and use a rotor-stator system.
+For front load washers: From what I’ve seen, about 90% of front load washers don’t have a drive belt and use a rotor-stator system.
 However, some brands, like GE, still use drive belts.
 To check the drive belt on a front load washer, remove the back panel, usually secured with 2-4 screws, and inspect the belt.

 If the belt is frayed, cracked, or otherwise damaged, it’s time to replace it.